CurryEleison/python-container-tests/slim-testing/README.md

     - Runs pytest and pylama
 - Also a builder container from base
 - And makes use of the builder container for a production container

+Notes:
+- Important/useful to have `.pytest_cache/` in .dockerignore